-Ready to get twisted?
+So, are you ready to get twisted?
 With tongue twisters that is!
-November 12 is National Tongue Twister Day, but you don’t need to put those pickled peppers Peter Piper picked in a pot nor do you need to save tongue twisters for the fall.
-Tongue twisters have been around for ages and are simply a phrase that’s hard for people to say clearly, especially when spoken quickly.
+November 12 is National Tongue Twister Day, but you don’t need to put those pickled peppers Peter Piper picked in a pot, nor do you need to save tongue twisters for the fall.
+Tongue twisters are simply a phrase that’s hard for people to say clearly, especially when spoken quickly.
 Of course, tongue twisters don’t have meaning and they’re always a laugh, but did you know tongue twisters for kids can actually be helpful?
+It’s true.
+There are bonuses to saying tongue twisters with kids of all ages.

-Benefits of tongue twisters
+Benefits of tongue twisters for kids

-Many people might think of tongue twisters as a silly thing to do at a party.
+Many people might think of tongue twisters as a silly thing to say at a party.
 The big laugh always comes when someone says a tongue twister incorrectly.
 Sure, tongue twisters are fun, but saying them does serve a purpose, especially for the kiddos.
+This is why teachers have long used tongue twisters with kids in the classroom.
+So, what benefits are there to using tongue twisters with children.
 Don’t worry!
 Our tongues won’t get twisted talking about these surprising perks of tongue twisters.

 Pronunciation